Getting Started with Workspace ONE Experience Management

 For macOS, Intelligent Hub 21.07 or later is required (latest preferred).
 However, the Workspace ONE Digital Experience app is also required on macOS to collect experience telemetry.
 The Experience Management agent is not built into Workspace ONE Intelligent Hub for macOS.

-To collect telemetry from mobile applications, the app must contain the Omnissa Intelligence SDK.
-Workspace ONE Productivity Apps, such as Boxer and Android Launcher, include the Intelligence SDK by default.
-However, internal app developers can leverage the Intelligence SDK to collect experience telemetry from iOS and Android apps.
+To collect telemetry from mobile devices and applications, the device must have an app installed with the Omnissa Intelligence SDK embedded.
+Intelligent Hub and Workspace ONE Productivity Apps, such as Boxer and Android Launcher, include the Intelligence SDK by default.
+However, internal app developers can leverage the Intelligence SDK to collect analytics from iOS and Android devices and apps.

 Finally, the Omnissa Intelligence tenant must be licensed for Experience Management before the option to set up is visible in the console.
 Contact your Sales representative to understand your current licensing.